 Set the port VLAN ID that will be assigned to untagged traffic on a given port.
 This feature is useful for accommodating devices that you want to participate in the VLAN but that don't support tagging.
-TEG-S2400i or TEG-S2600i each port allows user to set one PVID, the range is 1~255, default PVID is 1.
+24+2G switch each port allows user to set one PVID, the range is 1~255, default PVID is 1.
 The PVID must as same as the VLAN ID that the port belong to VLAN group, or the untagged traffic will be dropped.